littlehifive/dads_matter_cleaning/README.md

 ## 05.18

-- I created a variable called total_recording_hours in both LENA and ADEX datasets as the total recording hours (number of 5-mins segements * 5 / 60).
+- I created a variable called total_recording_hours in both LENA and ADEX datasets as the total recording hours (number of 5-mins segments * 5 / 60).